Travel in the Spiritual Worlds

 Literalism and Moral Degeneration

-For others, when salvation is certain, religious practices can be put aside.
+When salvation is certain, some believe that religious practices can be put aside.
 Still for others, when forgiveness of sin is assured, ethics can be put aside, and this can be very dangerous.
 The ethical problems associated with the theology of Luther and Calvin are difficult to separate from the basic Protestant world view.

 Since no amount of good works can get a person into heaven, it follows that no amount of evil acts can justify keeping a person out of heaven.
 If all sin is forgiven, committing another sin is not such a bad thing and salvation cannot be denied to sinners regardless what sins they commit if they perform the required rituals that make them "born again".
 The unintended result of these theologies is "sin all you want, get forgiven, and go to heaven anyway".
 This approach is very good for giving hope to those sinners that are lost, have "hit bottom" and are struggling to turn their lives around.
 However it is clearly not a good foundation for an ethical and just society since it potentially rewards limitless and horrific evil with eternal happiness for those that perform the required ritual so that Christ can take on their sins.